KonradRyczek/simple-git/README.md

 ### Docker structure
 simple-git docker structure is composed of two containers:
-- *simple_git_db* - the database container running Postgres SQL
+- **simple_git_db** - the database container running Postgres SQL
-- *simple_git_app* - in this container we'll find the core of the app:
+- **simple_git_app** - in this container we'll find the core of the app:
     - gitosis - the git server managing the user repositories.
-Gitosis repositories can be found under the following path
+Gitosis repositories can be found under the following path `/srv/simple-git.com.`
-    > /srv/simple-git.com.
-    - react app - /var/www/simple-git/client
+    - react app - `/var/www/simple-git/client`
-    - nest app - /var/www/simple-git/server
+    - nest app - `/var/www/simple-git/server`

 ### Running simple-git
 Before running the application you need to generate two ssh keys.
-The keys must be named **ssh-key** and **id_rsa**, if you want to use other names for your keys change the key names in the Dockerfile.
+The keys must be named **ssh-key** and **id_rsa**, if you want to use other names change the key names in the Dockerfile.
 You can generate the keys writting: <br>
 `ssh-keygen` <br>
 `ssh-keygen -f ssh-key` <br>
 And then place the keys in your users **.ssh** folder.